Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 • Design

-• Designer fashion
+• Authorial fashion

-• Independent bookshops
+• Independent bookstores

-• Joinery
+• Woodworking

 • Creative studios

-Restaurants and Cafés in the Bhering Factory
+Restaurants and Cafés at the Bhering Factory

-Here the experience gets even more interesting.
+Here, the experience gets even more interesting.

 🍽 Restaurants